-A dress shirt front placket is the most common dress shirt front style.
+A dress shirt Front placket is the most common dress shirt front style.
 The fabric is folded back over and sewn with a fused interlining to give it that crisp, dressy appeal.
 You’ll rarely, if ever, go wrong with this on a business shirt.
-The soft front placket is very similar in style to the classic fused front placket, but with a soft, unfused construction.
-It’s ideal for casual shirts and pairs really nicely with a soft collar.

-Commonly known as the Fly Front, the Covered Placket is a more formal style placket with an extra piece that covers up the buttons on the front of the shirt.
-Commonly used for tuxedo shirts, this certainly will give your shirt a very dressed-up look.
+Commonly known as the Fly Front, the Covered placket is a more formal style placket with an extra piece that covers up the buttons on the front of the shirt.
+Commonly used for tuxedo shirts, this certainly will give your shirt a very clean, dressed-up look.

-Similar to the French front in look and construction., but the top four buttons are removable so that one can put in tuxedo studs.
+Similar to the French Front in look and construction, but the top four buttons below the collar are removable in order to be replaced with tuxedo studs.
 We suggest only going with this option when buying a tuxedo shirt.